Skip to main content

 Version Control

-Every change in your Natively project is tracked as a commit, giving you full version history and the ability to revert if needed.
+Every change in your Natively project is saved, giving you full version history and the ability to revert if needed.

 How It Works